rollins-cms/mat310-spr20/sprint1/sprint1.md

 # Reality Check:
   * On Wednesday 1/29, do previous sprint retrospective and sprint planning meeting.
 Skim problem set to give some context for your readings.
-  * TODO by next class:  Enter deliverables on Trello, categorize them into buckets.
+  * TODO by next class:  Enter deliverables on Trello, categorize them.
 Assign topics and responsibilities.
 Read and work through textbook readings.
+Skim problem set.
   * Monday class 2/3: File expert requests for Wednesday or next Monday.
 Discuss and begin problem set as a group.
   * TODO by next class: Complete rough draft of most of problem set.
   * Wednesday 2/5: Check problems in class, continue work on problem set.
+Start regular experssion lab.
   * TODO by Monday: Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Monday 2/10: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
-  * TODO before next class: Take the practice quiz and check your answers.
+  * TODO before next class: Finish regular expressions lab and writeup your answers.
+Take the practice quiz and check your answers.
 Study as a group.
   * Wednesday 2/12: Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.

 # Retrospective: